How to Make an Iced Cappuccino (Copycat Starbucks Recipe)

 Pour your espresso-milk mixture into a tall or short glass depending on your desired quantity.
 Spoon the milk froth on top.

 Pro Tip: Ice cube trays are not just limited to water; you can experiment and freeze any of the base ingredients used in this recipe.
 We’re talking espresso cubes, French Press strong-brewed coffee cubes, milk cubes, chocolate cubes, etc. Get creative with your iced capps and try out a sweetener that you think makes sense for what you love in your tasty drinks.
-You can even use them in other iced coffee drinks.

-4. Add A Pinch Of Optional Toppings, And Enjoy!
+Step 4: Add A Pinch Of Optional Toppings, And Enjoy!

 Last but not least, enjoy tasting your delicious sweet brew!
 Sprinkle on some cinnamon, powdered sugar, or any other great idea for sweeteners you’ve got!